Aches and Pains at Midlife

 To get the best effective results, do these non-invasive solutions regularly; it requires dedication!

 If pain has slowed you down for two weeks or more — ahem, months — it’s time to see a doctor.
 He or she may recommend continuing some of the noninvasive methods just mentioned, as well as a few added measures.
 The physician may start a series of injections or sessions with a physical therapist.

 When injections, physical therapy or medications are no longer effective, your physician may suggest surgery — joint preservation or joint replacement.

-“It’s unlikely that an older adult in their 60s or 70s will benefit from arthroscopy because their joints have naturally aged.”
-At this point in the game, partial or total joint replacement can be considered, depending on severity.
-Just like arthroscopy, minimally invasive options are available, including custom joint replacement surgery at Avera Orthopedics in Marshall.
+Older adults in their 60s or 70s may not benefit from an arthroscopic procedure.
+At this point, a partial or total joint replacement can be considered, depending on severity.
+Just like arthroscopy, minimally invasive options are available, including joint replacement surgery.

 If you’re a younger adult — or trying to slow down or reverse orthopedic pain — take action now.

 - Lose weight or maintain your healthy weight to alleviate stress on bones and joints.
 “Reaching a healthy weight not only reduces your risk of musculoskeletal conditions, but also many diseases including cancer and heart disease,” said Lister.